containers/podlet/README.md

   help      Print this message or the help of the given subcommand(s)

 Options:
-  -f, --file [<FILE>]                        Generate a file instead of printing to stdout -u, --unit-directory                       Generate a file in the Podman unit directory instead of printing to stdout [aliases: --unit-dir]
+  -f, --file [<FILE>]                         Generate file(s) instead of printing to stdout -u, --unit-directory                        Generate file(s) in the Podman unit directory instead of printing to stdout [aliases: --unit-dir]
-  -n, --name <NAME>                          Override the name of the generated file (without the extension)
-      --overwrite                            Overwrite existing files when generating a file -s, --split-options <QUADLET_OPTION,...>   Split Quadlet options instead of joining them together [possible values: AddCapability, After, Annotation, Before, BindsTo, DropCapability, Environment, Label, Mask, RequiredBy, Requires, Sysctl, Unmask, WantedBy, Wants]
+      --quadlets-file <NAME>                  Generate a single `.quadlets` file instead of separate Quadlet files -n, --name <NAME>                           Override the name of the generated file (without the extension) --overwrite                             Overwrite existing files when generating a file -s, --split-options <QUADLET_OPTION,...>    Split Quadlet options instead of joining them together [possible values: AddCapability, After, Annotation, Before, BindsTo, BuildArg, DropCapability, Environment, Label, Mask, PartOf, RequiredBy, Requires, Sysctl, Unmask, UpheldBy, Upholds, WantedBy, Wants]
-      --skip-services-check                  Skip the check for existing services of the same name -p, --podman-version <PODMAN_VERSION>      Podman version generated Quadlet files should conform to [default: 5.2] [aliases: --compatibility, --compat] [possible values: 4.4, 4.5, 4.6, 4.7, 4.8, 5.0, 5.1, 5.2]
+      --skip-services-check                   Skip the check for existing services of the same name -p, --podman-version <PODMAN_VERSION>       Podman version generated Quadlet files should conform to [default: 5.8] [aliases: --compatibility, --compat] [possible values: 4.4, 4.5, 4.6, 4.7, 4.8, 5.0, 5.1, 5.2, 5.3, 5.4, 5.5, 5.6, 5.7, 5.8]
-  -a, --absolute-host-paths [<RESOLVE_DIR>]  Convert relative host paths to absolute paths -d, --description <DESCRIPTION>            Add a description to the unit
+  -a, --absolute-host-paths [<RESOLVE_DIR>]   Convert relative host paths to absolute paths
-      --wants <WANTS>                        Add (weak) requirement dependencies to the unit --requires <REQUIRES>                  Similar to --wants, but adds stronger requirement dependencies --binds-to <BINDS_TO>                  Similar to --requires, but when the dependency stops, this unit also stops --before <BEFORE>                      Configure ordering dependency between units --after <AFTER>                        Configure ordering dependency between units -i, --install                              Add an [Install] section to the unit --wanted-by <WANTED_BY>                Add (weak) parent dependencies to the unit --required-by <REQUIRED_BY>            Similar to --wanted-by, but adds stronger parent dependencies -h, --help                                 Print help (see more with '--help') -V, --version                              Print version
+      --service-name <SERVICE_NAME>           Change the name of the systemd service Quadlet generates -d, --description <DESCRIPTION>             Add a description to the unit --wants <WANTS>                         Add (weak) requirement dependencies to the unit --requires <REQUIRES>                   Similar to --wants, but adds stronger requirement dependencies --binds-to <BINDS_TO>                   Similar to --requires, but when the dependency stops, this unit also stops --part-of <PART_OF>                     Similar to --binds-to, but this unit only stops when the dependency is explicitly stopped
+      --upholds <UPHOLDS>                     Similar to --wants, but dependencies are continuously started when inactive or failed
+      --before <BEFORE>                       Configure ordering dependency between units --after <AFTER>                         Configure ordering dependency between units -i, --install                               Add an [Install] section to the unit --wanted-by <WANTED_BY>                 Add (weak) parent dependencies to the unit --required-by <REQUIRED_BY>             Similar to --wanted-by, but adds stronger parent dependencies --upheld-by <UPHELD_BY>                 Similar to --wanted-by, but ensures this unit is up if the parent dependency is --disable-default-quadlet-dependencies  Disable Quadlet's default network dependencies
+      --no-start-with-pod                     Do not start container units with their associated pod -h, --help                                  Print help (see more with '--help') -V, --version                               Print version
 ```

 See `podlet --help` for more information.